matslil/sisdel/sisdel.md

     use mymodule from https://sisdel-archive.org
     mymodule is authored-by "My Name <my.name@my-org.com>"

-Encryption can be enabled for single data entries or for methods or modules.
-Simple say "private" to enable it, e.g.:
+Encryption can be enabled for single data entries or for operators or modules.
+Simple say "private" to enable it, and specify user, e.g.:
     mydata is integer , private
+    myuser is user "Legio Vegio <legio.vegio@vegio.org>"
-    mymodule is private
+    mymodule is private myuser

 Trust Model
 -----------